 The percentage of upper honours (first and upper second-class honours classifications) awarded to students between 2014/15 and 2017/18 fluctuated between approximately 63% and 67%.
-In 2018/19 the figure rose to 70.6%, approximately a 3% increase on the 2017/18 figure.
-This increase correlates with the implementation of a revised Strategic Plan (2017) and the introduction of a range of teaching and student support initiatives.
+In 2018/19 the figure rose to 70.6%, approximately a 3% increase on the 2017/18 figure and has risen again by 9% in 19/20.
+These increases correlate with the implementation of a revised Strategic Plan (2017) and the introduction of a range of teaching and student support initiatives.
 These initiatives, specifically intended to improve the University's performance in student continuation, engagement and award outcomes, include the following:

-- The appointment of a PVC Student Engagement and the development of a Student Engagement Strategy; - Significant changes to the University's Assessment and Feedback Policy including enhanced use of the electronic learning platform Moodle, a requirement for all feedback to provided electronically and the automated release of feedback to students in-line with the University's 20-day feedback requirement; - An enhanced Personal Tutoring Policy; - University engagement in the Jisc-funded feedback and assessment evaluation project, 'Making Assessment Count' and an enhanced support offer for academic staff in assessment design and authentic assessment.
+- The appointment of a PVC Student Engagement and the development of a Student Engagement Strategy; - Significant changes to the University's Assessment and Feedback Policy including enhanced use of the electronic learning platform Moodle, a requirement for all feedback to provided electronically and the automated release of feedback to students in-line with the University's 20-day feedback requirement; - An enhanced Personal Tutoring Policy; - University engagement in the Jisc-funded feedback and assessment evaluation project, 'Making Assessment Count' and an enhanced support offer for academic staff in assessment design and authentic assessment. - An enhanced professional learning offer for all staff delivered through the Quality Enhancement Directorate.